fouchepi/Climate-Change-Visualization/README.md

 ## Requirements

 Use Chrome browser with [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) extension.
-Some parts of the code needs to fetch data from other servers.
+Some parts of the code need to fetch data from other servers.